felegy/dotfiles/README.md

-## Energy saveing and security settings
+## Energy saving and security settings

 ```bash
 $ sudo pmset -a destroyfvkeyonstandby 1